5m1Ly/og-qbus/README.md

->*note* I haven't fully uploaded the contents of the server yet due to copyrighted materials within mlo's or other contents.
+> **Note** I haven't fully uploaded the contents of the server yet due to copyrighted materials within mlo's or other contents.

 # OG Qbus
 This is a the original copy of the qbus framework code.